Foreign and Commonwealth Office Migrated Archives: Development of Colonial Office policy

-Despite the advice passed to the governors, the policy of removing or otherwise disposing of documents was still unevenly executed as implementation fell largely to the decisions of local officials.
+Despite the advice passed to the governors, the policy of removing or otherwise disposing of documents was still unevenly executed, as implementation depended largely on the decisions of local officials.
 The actions of the governors varied wildly.
 Some were anxious to preserve as much as possible, while others consigned huge quantities to the flames.
 David Anderson's article, 'Guilty Secrets' describes the anecdotal account of a woman who spent the last weeks as a clerk in Nairobi's Government House in Kenya "taking bundles of documents onto the governor's lawn and stuffing them into a brazier.
 The fires never ended, she exclaimed with a laugh."

 Material held in other collections

 In 1947 India was granted independence from Britain.
 Prior to this much of the Indian subcontinent and beyond was governed first by the British East India Company (Company rule in India).
 The British East India Company was founded in 1600 and were initially given exclusive rights to trade in Asia.
-They then officially governed India between 1757 to 1858, after which the British Crown took over until 1947.
+They then officially governed India between 1757 and 1858, after which the British Crown took over until 1947.
 At the end of British crown rule in 1947 the territory that Britain ruled over was divided or partitioned into India and a new state of Pakistan (with East Pakistan later becoming Bangladesh).

-Many of the records that relate to this vast period of British rule and of the subsequent handover and nation building at partition are housed in the archives of the British Library India Office.
+Many of the records that relate to this extended period of British rule and of the subsequent handover and nation-building at partition are housed in the archives of the British Library India Office.